Market Radar: Popular Translation Management Systems

 memoQ also boasts a great community.
 Once a year, the company invites its current and future users to the memoQfest in Budapest – a user conference that combines the obligatory networking events with talks on localization trends, an opulent gala dinner, and even sightseeing trips of the local area.

-3. Memsource: An Accomplished All-Rounder in the Cloud
+3. Phrase: An Accomplished All-Rounder in the Cloud

 Still something of a new player compared to memoQ and XTM, this solution was named Most Viable Translation Management System by CSA Research in 2019.
-When it comes to the integration of machine translation, Memsource was one of the industry’s pioneers.
-And while most providers now offer equivalent functionalities in this key area, Memsource still has a few innovative tricks up its sleeve.
-For example, 2020 saw the launch of Memsource Translate, which uses artificial intelligence and information on a text’s language pair and field to select the ideal MT engine and calculate the quality of the generated output.
+When it comes to the integration of machine translation, Phrase was one of the industry’s pioneers.
+And while most providers now offer equivalent functionalities in this key area, Phrase still has a few innovative tricks up its sleeve.

-From a translator’s point of view, Memsource offers more than XTM but still trails behind memoQ.
-Like XTM, Memsource focuses on the cloud, though it also offers a desktop editor, which is especially handy when working on larger translation projects.
+From a translator’s point of view, Phrase offers more than XTM but still trails behind memoQ.
+Like XTM, Phrase focuses on the cloud, though it also offers a desktop editor, which is especially handy when working on larger translation projects.
 The local editor is compatible with all common platforms and thus also suitable for Mac users – unlike many other CAT tools, which only support Windows.

 4. Lokalise: Fresh Momentum for Agile Workflows

 A new player on the market with exciting approaches that set it apart from its clunkier, old-school rivals, Lokalise has recently experienced significant growth and represents a welcome breath of fresh air in the industry.